NMedzhidov/First-steps-with-Python/README.md

-# Here you can find the excercises and a small project that I completed to obtain Python for Data Sciece and AI certificate from Coursera.
+Here are located small projects and excercises completed during my practice with Python.